September 3, 2016

 Summer Training Is Well Underway!

-Plan your summer well and follow the training information that you'll find on this page and the orange links.
+Plan your summer well and follow the training information on the back of your running log.
 We have a phenomenal group that has already begun training, and our team looks great!
 We are going to be a great team again, but only if YOU do the work this summer.

 Read the mileage goals sheet to plan out your summer framework.
 How many miles will you run from today until September 18th?